-- ✓ 100% of contract manufacturers report on energy consumption - ✓ Two successful on-site supplier audits addressing ecological issues Transportation & Mobility Regarding energy use for transportation and packaging, Optima is working continuously on optimizing production structure and processes.
+- ✓ 100% coverage of energy consumption by contract manufacturers - √ Three successful on-site supplier audits addressing ecological issues Transportation & Mobility Regarding energy use for transportation and packaging, Optima is working continuously on optimizing production structure and processes.
 One example is the restructuring of production for one of our main products.
 Since 2015, production and final packaging are done at the same location.

-Optima's electric company car, a Volkswagen e-Golf In 2016, we also centralized distribution by sending out individual shipments directly from the premises where product are packaged and stored.
+Optima's electric company car, a Volkswagen e-Golf In 2017, we continue to work on improving the centralization of our distribution by sending out individual shipments directly from the location of manufacturing.
 This eliminates the need of having the packaged products sent back to our headquarters for distribution.
-We expect to see positive results by this measure on our emissions balance in the coming year.
 Regarding sustainable employee mobility, Optima continued to use a battery-electric vehicle.
 The charging station provides power from renewable sources, and therefore allows emission-free business travels.
 The car has been used widely for near- to medium-range travels, and feedback by employees is decidedly positive.
-In the reporting period, 13 000 km were travelled and Greenhouse gas emissions in the magnitude of 2500 kg were avoided compared to an efficient diesel vehicle.
-As a reaction to the ongoing uncertainty about real-world diesel vehicle emissions and their potential dangers for environment and human health, Optima will refrain from buying diesel vehicles in the future, and will opt for more eco-friendly options wherever possible. - ✓ Continued use electric vehicle & charging infrastructure - ✓ 13 000 km travelled emission-free, 2 500 kg CO2e avoided
+In the reporting period, 12 000 km were travelled and Greenhouse gas emissions in the magnitude of 2 250 kg were avoided compared to an efficient diesel vehicle.